 The 32.5-hectare Bordeaux vineyard of Chateau Le Crock has old vines averaging close to 40 years of age.
 The Saint Estephe vineyards of Le Crock are situated between Chateau Cos d’Estournel and Chateau Montrose, looking east over the Gironde estuary.
 The terroir is a mix of deep gravel and clay soil.
 The Left Bank vineyard is planted to a vine density of 9,000 vines per hectare at Chateau Le Crock.
 The vineyard is planted to 53% Cabernet Sauvignon, 33% Merlot, 9% Cabernet Franc and 5% Petit Verdot.
 This represents a change in the vineyard as today, you find more Merlot and less Cabernet Sauvignon planted in the vineyard.
 Vineyard management is traditional at Le Crock, with mechanical tilling and cover-cropping.

 To produce the wine of Chateau Le Crock, the wine is vinified in a combination of 8 cement vats and 14 stainless steel tanks with a 30-day cuvaison.
 The wine ages in 20% new, French oak barrels for an average of 18 months.
-The same team that works with the families other Medoc estates including Chateau Leoville Poyferre in St. Julien, is responsible for the wine making at Chateau Le Crock.
+The same team that works with the families other Medoc estates including Chateau Leoville Poyferre in Saint Julien, is responsible for the wine making at Chateau Le Crock.
 Michel Rolland joined the team as their consultant in 1994.

 2009 was a banner year from Le Crock.
 It is the finest Bordeaux wine from this estate I have ever tasted.
 In fact, it is the equal of many classified growths in this vintage.
 Le Crock is a perfect wine to bring to a blind tasting with more expensive wines from the Medoc.
 The wine is also one of my top value picks from not only Saint Estephe, but from the Medoc in 2009.
 2010 could be just as good.
 It’s more of a matter of style as to which Bordeaux vintage is better for the St. Estephe estate.
 Production is on average 10,000 cases of Chateau Le Crock, St. Estephe wine per year.
 There is a second wine, La Croix St. Estephe.
 Chateau Le Crock also produces a Kosher Cuvee.